Seagate/cortx/doc/CORTXContributionGuide.md

     1. Copy the public key: `id_rsa.pub`.
 By default, your public key is located at `/root/.ssh/id_rsa.pub`
     2. Navigate to [GitHub SSH key settings](https://github.com/settings/keys) on your GitHub account.

     :page_with_curl:**Note:** Ensure that you've set your Email ID as the Primary Email Address associated with your GitHub Account.
-SSO will not work if you do not set  your Seagate Email ID as your Primary Email Address.
+SSO will not work if you do not set up your Email ID as your Primary Email Address.

     3. Paste the SSH key you generated in Step 1 and select *Enable SSO*.
     4. Click **Authorize** to authorize SSO for your SSH key.